Disaggregating Nationwide Injunctions

 Date Written: April 17, 2019

-This Article presents a taxonomy of the types of nationwide injunctions and the proper judicial approach to each.
-Rather than focusing on the geographic applicability and scope of a court order, injunctions should instead be categorized based on the entities whose rights they seek to enforce, and whether the case is a class action.
-Based on these considerations, the proposed taxonomy distinguishes among “nationwide plaintiff-oriented injunctions,” “nationwide plaintiff-class injunctions,” “nationwide associational injunctions,” “nationwide defendant-oriented injunctions,” and “nationwide defendant-class injunctions.”
+This Article presents a taxonomy of the five types of nationwide injunctions and the proper judicial treatment of each.
+Rather than focusing on the geographic applicability and scope of a court order, in-junctions should instead be categorized based on the entities whose rights they seek to enforce and whether the case is a class action.
+Based on these considerations, the proposed taxonomy distinguishes among “nationwide plaintiff-oriented injunctions,” “nationwide plaintiff-class injunctions,” “nation-wide associational injunctions,” “nationwide defendant-oriented injunctions,” and “nationwide private enforcement injunctions.”

-After presenting this new framework for determining the validity of nationwide injunctions, this Article goes on to demonstrate that stare decisis, rather than nationwide defendant-oriented injunctions or even class certification under Rule 23(b)(2), is the most appropriate means of protecting the rights of third parties who aren’t personally involved in litigation.
+After presenting this new framework for determining the validity of nationwide injunctions, this Article goes on to demonstrate that stare decisis, rather than nationwide defendant-oriented injunctions or even class certification under Federal Rule of Civil Procedure Rule 23(b)(2), is the most appropriate means of protecting the rights of third parties who are not personally involved in litigation.
 Affording district- or circuit-wide stare decisis effect to district court rulings allows members of the public to benefit from them and reduces the need for wasteful relitigation.
-At the same time, this approach recognizes the limited authority of lower-court judges in our decentralized, hierarchical judiciary; mitigates the effects of extreme forum shopping; and ensures some degree of percolation of important constitutional issues.
+At the same time, this approach recognizes the limited authority of lower court judges in our decentralized, hierarchical judiciary; mitigates the effects of extreme forum shopping; and ensures some degree of percolation of important constitutional issues.